 There's only enough seating for a few dozen people inside, after which you'd have to head to the porch for picnic tables.
 There are a few tables at street level, too.

 Aaron Franklin has won all the awards for cooking his brisket low and slow over post oak wood, using only salt and pepper for seasoning the beef.

 But how good is Franklin's brisket?
-In a rush to finally answer this question for myself, I began slicing pieces of brisket.
+In a rush to finally answer this question, I began slicing pieces of brisket.

 The first few bites of the freshly smoked brisket were glorious.
 In an instant, I knew why this guy was inducted into the American Royal Barbecue Hall of Fame in 2020.

 Bourdain was right.
 Obama knew what he was doing.
 And now, I, too, was a Franklin fan.
-This was some of the best brisket I'd eaten since moving to Texas.
+It was some of the best brisket I've eaten since moving to Texas.

 Once the brisket was gone, we turned to the giant beef rib before us.
 I sliced into the charred crust and took my first bite, which melted in my mouth.

-Kel and I could tell there was just too much meat on the rib for us to finish in this sitting, so we decided to save it for lunch the following day.
+Kel and I could tell there was too much meat on the rib to finish in one sitting, so we saved it for lunch the following day.